cupy/cupy/docs/source/tutorial/convnet.rst

 Convolutional Network
 ~~~~~~~~~~~~~~~~~~~~~

-A convolutional network (ConvNet) is comprised of convolution layers.
+A convolutional network (ConvNet) is mainly comprised of convolutional layers.
 This type of network is oftenly used for various visual recognition tasks,
 e.g., classifying hand-written digits or natural images into given object
-classes, detectiong objects from an image, and labeling all pixels of a image
+classes, detectiong objects from an image, and labeling all pixels of an image
 with the object classes (semantic segmenation), and so on.

 In such tasks, a typical ConvNet takes a set of images whose shape is